Top 5 Health Benefits of MSM

 MSM also provides the raw materials for the body to produce collagen and keratin.
 These are vital for healthy skin, hair and nails.
 This is why MSM is often referred to as the “beauty mineral” as it enhances the strength, thickness and shine of the skin, hair and nails.
-It also helps the body heal eczema, rosacea, psoriasis, acne, dandruff and dermatitis.
+It also supports healthy skin and individuals with eczema, rosacea, psoriasis, acne, dandruff and dermatitis.

 Foods Rich in MSM:

 MSM is found in dark green leafy veggies and sulfur rich vegetables such as radishes, garlic, onions and chives.
 Organic, pastured eggs and raw milk from grass-fed cows are the best food sources of MSM.
 This is even more the case if these animals consumed grass that was rich in organic sulfur compounds.
 Marine phytoplankton and algae also contain high amounts of MSM.